material-motion/material-motion/specifications/intentions.md

 A Plan is an object representing **what you want something to do**.

+Example Plan objects:

+- `SquashAndStretch` describes a target squashing and stretching in the direction of its movement.
+- `Tween` describes a tween animation.
+- `Draggable` describes gestural translation.
+- `AnchoredSpring` describes a physical simulation.

 A Plan is the *plan* part of the separation of plan/execution.

 **Protocol**: Represent Plans as an abstract protocol, if your language allows.